 (b) Sustained vehicle system power: a "sustained" power that defines the average power within the measurement time window from 8 s to 10 s.

-For computation purposes, the 10-second measurement time window begins when the accelerator pedal command has reached maximum as indicated by the accelerator pedal command measurement, and the gear ratio (if changed) has begun a period in which it is constant for at least 10 seconds.
+For computation purposes, the 10-second measurement time window begins when the accelerator command has reached maximum as indicated by the accelerator command measurement, and the gear ratio (if changed) has begun a period in which it is constant for at least 10 seconds.

 If the vehicle design does not provide for a stable gear ratio to be achieved for a full 10 seconds under the maximum power condition, the time window may begin according to the manufacturer’s recommendation, with the approval of the responsible authority.